marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 Giving an estimate always costs time.
 It can go to a minute of reflexion to full fledged processes such as [planning poker][1] that requires some amount of training.

 If the cost of estimating something gets too big compared to the scope of the feature, I don't think it makes sense to be spending this time.
-For instance if you take 2 hours discussing wether a feature will take 4 hours or 6 hours, you are obviously wasting time.
+For instance if you take 2 hours discussing whether a feature will take 4 hours or 6 hours, you are obviously wasting time.

 Overall, for startups, I recommend not spending more than a few minutes on estimates.
 If you end up with a huge project, try to break it into smaller bits and estimate these instead of trying to deal with the whole thing.